OFS/opae-sdk/doc/src/fpga_tools/pacd/pacd.md

 `-T, --upper-sensor-threshold <sensor>:<trigger_threshold>[:<reset_threshold>]`

-Specify the threshold value for a sensor that, when exceeded (sensor value strictly greater than `<trigger_threshold>`), will cause the default bitstream specified with `-n` that matches the FPGA's PR Interface ID to be programmed into the FPGA.
-The sensor will be considered triggered (and no PR performed) until its value drops below `<reset_threshold>`.
+Specify the threshold value for a sensor that, when exceeded (sensor value strictly greater than `<trigger_threshold>`), causes device reconfiguration. `pacd` reconfigures the FPGA with the default configuration bitstream you specify with `-n` that matches the FPGA's PR Interface ID.
+The sensor is considered triggered (and no PR performed) until the sensor value drops below `<reset_threshold>`.

-This option can be specified multiple times.
+You can specify this option multiple times.

-The sensors specified will be monitored for all specified PACs.
+The sensors specified are monitored for all of the PACs you specify.
 There is no mechanism for specifying per-PAC sensor thresholds.

 `-t, --lower-sensor-threshold <sensor>:<trigger_threshold>[:<reset_threshold>]`

-Specify the threshold value for a sensor that, when exceeded (sensor value strictly less than `<trigger_threshold>`), will cause the default bitstream specified with `-n` that matches the FPGA's PR Interface ID to be programmed into the FPGA.
-The sensor will be considered triggered (and no PR performed) until its value goes above `<reset_threshold>`.
+Specify the threshold value for a sensor that, when exceeded (sensor value strictly less than `<trigger_threshold>`), causes the default configuration bitstream specified with `-n` that matches the FPGA's PR Interface ID to be programmed into the FPGA.
+The sensor is considered triggered (and no PR performed) until the sensor value goes above `<reset_threshold>`.

-This option can be specified multiple times.
+You can specify this option multiple times.

-The sensors specified will be monitored for all specified PACs.
+The `pacd` command monitors the sensors you specify for all the PACs you specify.
 There is no mechanism for specifying per-PAC sensor thresholds.

 `-N, --no-defaults`

-`pacd` will by default monitor the same set of sensors that the BMC monitors that could trigger a machine re-boot.
-This set is typically all settable non-recoverable thresholds.
+By default, `pacd` monitors the same set of sensors that the BMC monitors that could trigger a machine reboot.
+This sensor set typically includes all settable non-recoverable thresholds.
 Specifying this option tells `pacd` not to monitor these sensors.
-This option requires at least one of `-T` or `-t` to be specified.
+This option requires you to specify at least one of `-T` or `-t` options.

 `--driver-removal-disable`

-This is an advanced option with the default being to disable the driver.
-When a sensor is initially tripped requiring a PR of the FPGA, `pacd` will remove the FPGA device driver for the device, wait for a period of time, re-enable the driver and then PR the default bitstream into the device.
+The `--driver-removal-disable` option is an advanced option.
+The default value of this option is to disable the driver.
+When a sensor initially trips requiring a PR of the FPGA, `pacd` performs the following actions:

+1. Removes the FPGA device driver for the device.
+2. Waits for a period of time.
+3. Re-enables the driver.
+4. Reconfigures the default bitstream into the device.

-If this option is specified, `pacd` will skip disabling the driver and just PR the default bitstream into the device.
+If you specify this option, `pacd` skips disabling the driver and just reconfigures the default bitstream into the device.

 ## NOTES ##

-`pacd` is intended to prevent an over-temperature or power "non-recoverable" event from causing the FPGA's BMC to shut down the PAC.
-Shutting down the PAC results in a PCIe "surprise removal" which will cause the host to ultimately reboot.
+`pacd` intends to prevent an over-temperature or power "non-recoverable" event from causing the FPGA's BMC to shut down the PAC.
+Shutting down the PAC results in a PCIe `surprise removal` which ultimately causes the host to reboot.

-There are several issues that need to be taken into consideration when enabling `pacd`:
+There are several issues that you should consider when enabling `pacd`:

-1. The application being accelerated needs to be able to respond appropriately when the device driver disappears from the system.
-The application will receive a SIGHUP signal when the driver shuts itself down.
-On receipt of SIGHUP, the app should clean up and exit as soon as possible.
+1. The application being accelerated should respond appropriately when the device driver disappears from the system.
+The application receives a SIGHUP signal when the driver shuts itself down.
+On receipt of SIGHUP, the application should clean up and exit as soon as possible.
-2. There is a window in which the running system will reboot if a PR is in progress when a sensor's threshold is tripped.
+2. There is a window in which the running system reboots if a PR is in progress when a sensor's threshold trips.
 3. The OS and driver cannot invalidate any pointers that the application has to FPGA MMIO space.
-Utilization of the OPAE API to access the MMIO region is strongly recommended to avoid unanticipated reboots.
+Intel strongly recommends using the OPAE API to access the MMIO region to avoid unanticipated reboots.
-4. The OS and driver cannot prevent direct access of host memory from the FPGA, as in the case of a DMA operation from the AFU to the host.
-There is a high probability of a reboot if a PR is attempted by `pacd` due to a threshold trip event during a DMA operation.
+4. The OS and driver cannot prevent direct access of host memory from the FPGA, such as a DMA operation from the AFU to the host.
+There is a high probability of a reboot if the `pacd` attempts to PR the FPGA due to a threshold trip event during a DMA operation.

 ## TROUBLESHOOTING ##